Healthy teeth for children

-- If the amount of fluoride in the water is more than 0.7 ppm, there is more chance that a child will develop fluorosis.
+- If the amount of fluoride in the water is more than 0.7 ppm, there is more of a chance that a child will develop fluorosis.
 Children younger than three years of age should not drink water with fluoride levels of much more than 0.7 ppm.

 What about fluoride from toothpaste?

-Start brushing your children's teeth with a pea-sized amount of fluoridated toothpaste by the time they are 3 years old.
-If your child is under 3 years of age and you think she may be at risk for early childhood tooth decay, talk to your dentist to find out if it is a good idea to start using a small amount (the size of a grain of rice) of fluoridated toothpaste.
+Start brushing your children’s teeth with a pea-sized amount of fluoridated toothpaste by the time they are 3 years old.
+If your child is under 3 years of age and you think they may be at risk for early childhood tooth decay, talk to your dentist to find out if it is a good idea to start using a small amount (the size of a grain of rice) of fluoridated toothpaste.

 What about supplements?

 Fluoride is available as drops or lozenges, but most children don’t need extra fluoride.